 Sugar cane has been grown and milled in the Southern African region for centuries.
 The Southern African Development Community comprising the sugar producing countries Malawi, Mauritius, Mozambique, Swaziland, South Africa, Tanzania, Zambia and Zimbabwe constitute one of the world's largest sugar producing areas with an average annual production of 3.8 million tons.
-Figure 3 shows the Merebank alcohol plant which is operated by the Illovo Sugar group and mainly produces high quality alcohols for domestic and export markets with a capacity of 40 million litres in 2001.
+The group Illovo Sugar holds agricultural estates in South Africa, Malawi, Swaziland as well as Tanzania and has an annual sugar production capacity of almost 2.2 million tons.
+Illovo Sugar is also engaged in the production of highvalue downstream products such as the production of ethanol through the fermentation of molasses, a by-product of the sugar manufacturing process.
+Figure 4 shows the Merebank alcohol plant which is operated by the Illovo Sugar group and mainly produces high quality alcohols for domestic and export markets with a capacity of 40 million litres in 2001.

 Nevertheless, there are still mayor constraints to the large-scale market penetration of sugar cane based bioenergy production in Southern Africa.
 Among these are the state-controlled electricity supply, offering low revenues for the producers of bioenergy and obstructing the access to the local grid as well as the large investment costs required to up-grade boilers and/or generators for heat and power generation at sugar mills.
-Therefore, it is regarded as a promising option to take the opportunity to use Carbon Credits to kick-start co-generation in sugar mills operated by Illovo Sugar in Southern Africa [5].
+Therefore, it is regarded as a promising option to take the opportunity to use Carbon Credits to kick-start co-generation in sugar mills operated by Illovo Sugar in Southern Africa.5